NBKRedSpy/QM_SortToTabs/README.md

 The rules and hotkeys can be changed in the configuration file.
 See the [Configuration](#configuration) section below.

-# Previous Users
-Users that have used the mod before Quasimorph 0.8.5 Will have their rules reset due to config changes.
-The previous config file will be backed up to `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup`.

 ## Default Rules
 The default rules are: